awsdocs/amazon-mwaa-user-guide/doc_source/t-apache-airflow-11012.md

 ![\[Apache Airflow Actions\]](http://docs.aws.amazon.com/mwaa/latest/userguide/images/mwaa-airflow-scaling-menu.png)

 1. Learn more about the Apache Airflow task lifecycle at [Concepts](https://airflow.apache.org/docs/apache-airflow/stable/concepts.html#task-lifecycle) in the *Apache Airflow reference guide*\.

+## CLI<a name="troubleshooting-cli-11012"></a>

+The following topic describes the errors you may receive when running Airflow CLI commands in the AWS Command Line Interface\.

+### I see a '503' error when triggering a DAG in the CLI<a name="cli-toomany-11012"></a>

+The Airflow CLI runs on the Apache Airflow *Web server*, which has limited concurrency\.
+Typically a maximum of 4 CLI commands can run simultaneously\.